The data above is from the US Census Bureau. From just the graph, we can appropriately conclude:

 (Data source: Journal of Internal Medicine.)

 The data from the previous question only considers data collected by hospitals.
-Which quadrant of the data most likely has the largest part missing (that is, the number is smaller than what would go there if we didn't just include data from hospitals)?
+Which quadrant of the data most likely has the largest part missing (that is, the number is smaller than the count of all accidents, not just those seen by hospitals)?

 The data from the previous two questions demonstrates what's known as Berkson's bias or Berkson's paradox.
 In taking what appears to be a representative sample, a specific group may still be excluded (for example, hospitals won't see those who are healthy enough to not need to go to a hospital).